Purdue-CS193/homework-0-Kaivalya-Agrawal/index.md

 ## Favourite Things about CS193
 - Being able to learn new skills useful for a CS Major
-- The intrustors of the cource teach very well
+- The instructors of the course teach very well
-- The cource teaches to navigate through my laptop in a better way
+- The course teaches us to navigate through a laptop using terminal in a better way

 ```markdown